gitbls/pistrong/README.md

 ## Overview

 `pistrong` dramatically simplifies installing and configuring the strongSwan VPN.
-Once installed, pistrong simplifies managing the strongSwan Certificate Authority (CA) and Certificates for remote user devices connecting to the VPN. pistrong fully supports the Cert-authenticated roadwarrior use case (users on devices), and can be used to create and manage certs for other strongSwan VPN scenarios, such as host-to-host or site-to-site tunnels.
+Once installed, pistrong simplifies managing the strongSwan Certificate Authority (CA) and Certificates for remote user devices connecting to the VPN. pistrong fully supports the Cert-authenticated use case (users on devices), and can be used to create and manage certs for other strongSwan VPN scenarios, such as host-to-host or site-to-site tunnels.

 The pistrong software package includes complete installation, configuration, and management support for Raspbian/Debian distros.
 There is basic install/config support for openSuSE, Ubuntu, Debian, and Centos. pistrong itself is distro-independent, so can be used on any distro once strongSwan is properly installed and configured.

-Using pistrong, it's typically possible to have strongSwan up and running with clients securely connecting in less than an hour.
+Using pistrong, it's typically possible to have strongSwan up and running with clients securely connecting in **less than an hour**.

 pistrong components include: